 |Dimensions||15.4 x 10.24 x 4.09 inches||10 x 4.2 x 0.5 inches|

-|GPU||Radeon Navi with ray tracing support||Nvidia-customized Tegra, shared with CPU|
+|GPU||Radeon Navi, 10.28 TFLOPS, ray tracing supported||Nvidia-customized Tegra, shared with CPU|

-|Storage||SSD, size unclear||32GB, support for external cards.|
+|Storage||825GB SSD, expandable||32GB, support for external cards.|

 |Max resolution||8K||720p handheld, 1080p docked|

-|Ports||–||HDMI out, One USB-C, One USB 3.0, Two USB 2.0|
+|Ports||USB, USB-C, ethernet||HDMI out, One USB-C, One USB 3.0, Two USB 2.0|

 |Digital Trends review||Coming soon||4 out of 5 stars|

 The Nintendo Switch is not a powerhouse by any stretch of the imagination.
 It can run games originally meant for systems like the Xbox 360 or Wii U without any issue, and can even offer smoother performance over the original versions.
 However, the system is not capable of offering performance anywhere close to that of the Xbox One or PlayStation 4 — let alone the consoles that will soon follow.
 This is especially true when playing third-party games on Nintendo Switch.
 Doom is perfectly playable on the system, but compared to the other consoles, its frame rate is reduced and its textures are quite muddy.

 The Nintendo Switch can display games in two different resolutions, depending on whether or not it is docked.
 If docked and displaying games to a television screen, the Switch can play games at 1080p resolution.
 This is the maximum resolution it is capable of producing, and certain games will not be able to reach this number.
 The new Nintendo Switch Lite system cannot be docked, and can only play games at the standard 720p handheld resolution.